 - 1/2 teaspoon dried thyme

-- 1 cup all-purpose flour; split
+- 1 cup all-purpose flour divided

-- 1/2 cup cremini mushrooms; chopped
+- 1/2 cup chopped cremini mushrooms

-- Coarse salt and freshly ground pepper
+- Coarse salt and freshly ground pepper to taste

-- 1 1/2 pounds boneless skinless chicken thighs, cut into 2-inch pieces
+- 1 1/2 pounds boneless skinless chicken thighs cut into 2-inch pieces

 - 2 tablespoons chopped fresh dill